Mexico president says won't attend Americas Summit, will visit Biden in July | Politics

 Mexican President Andres Manuel Lopez Obrador said on Monday he would not attend the U.S.-hosted Summit of the Americas in Los Angeles this week because not all countries from the region were invited, but that he would visit President Joe Biden in July.

 Lopez Obrador told reporters at a regular news conference that Foreign Minister Marcelo Ebrard would attend the summit in his place, as he had previously indicated.
-The Biden administration has opted to exclude the governments of Cuba, Venezuela and Nicaragua from the summit, several people familiar with the matter said.
+The Biden administration has opted to exclude the governments of Cuba, Venezuela and Nicaragua from the summit, a White House official announced.

+The Mexican president said policies of "exclusion" that had been imposed "for centuries" needed to change, criticizing what he called an unjustified desire for "domination".
+He rounded on U.S. critics of Cuba, but did say he would visit Biden in Washington next month.

-Officials in Washington have said the tensions will blow over and that the summit will be successful no matter which regional leaders choose to attend.
+Officials in Washington have said the tensions will blow over and that the summit will be successful no matter which leaders choose to attend.
+Lopez Obrador said he would use his July visit to discuss immigration and push for more U.S. investments in Central America to help address the root causes of the phenomenon.

 ALSO READ